auroramod/docs/docs/install.md

 2. Extract the newly downloaded files from the zip/rar into the root of the game directory (see image below for final result) (**ADD IMAGE FOR THIS AS WELL JESUS CHRIST...**)

 3. After this, you may open H1-Mod.exe and play.
-In the next page we will cover troubleshooting.